No767/Deltaline-Docs/docs/Issues With the Digital Portfolio.md

 ## Optimizations

 Google Sites only accepts .png, .jpg, and .gif image files.
 Nothing else.
 This isn't good for a website where it needs to load in HD assets, and takes a toll on Google Sites.
 With Netifly, it allows for compression and combined with Cloudflare, it allows for a very fast loading experience.
 In order to optimize the website, I used only svg files in order to reduce loading times, and mainly used the Bootstrap lib for mobile support.
+Since Seesaw doesn't have an api, I'm stuck with using iFrames in order to get it to work (or embed videos).
+The PageSpeed score isn't that good, but it seems like it loads a lot faster compared to the google site version

+Timings:

+- Google Sites Version - ~ 30 secs
+- Deltaline - ~ 8 secs

+The times are the ones that load the first seesaw iframe.

+## Possible Optimizations

+- Switch to Vue.js